shsteimer/shsteimer.github.io/_drafts/aem-developer-top-5.md

 categories: AEM
 tags: sling jcr rest http cq-design development selectors
 ---
-As a senior AEM architect, I spend a not insignificant amount of time interviewing potential candidates for CQ<sup>\[[1](#note-1)\]</sup> developer positions.
+As a senior AEM architect, I spend a not insignificant amount of time interviewing potential candidates for CQ developer positions.
 As a result of that, I often find myself thinking about the things I want to all CQ developers to know.
 In some sense this is a wish list, a list of things I'm looking for but don't often see.
 It is by no means a comprehensive list of everything you should know, and it skips some rather large topics, but these are things that in my mind seperate the wheat from the chaff.
 Some of these really apply to anyone doing general web programming, not just AEM, and some are very CQ specific.

 I should note that these are in no particular order, other than the order that they come to my head.
 Number 1 isn't necessarily more important than number 5, or vice-versa.
 <!--more-->